Nlcke/nonhub/README.md

 When server starts it tries to load modes from this paths in the array order.
 You can use as many paths as you want but beware: if some modes have same name only last one will be used.
 #### serverHandshake
 This can be used when trying a PaaS other than Heroku.
 Some platforms work only with certain Websocket libs and thus cannot be used for Nonhub e.g. OpenShift Online.
+#### UDP
+Can have one of the following values:
+* null — server will use UDP for modes with level 3 and TCP for modes with level 2
+* true — server will use UDP for all modes with level 2 and 3
+* false — server will use TCP for all modes and it will not bind UDP socket
 #### version
 This key used to control server and client updates.
 When you update your Nonhub server you need to adjust this key so client will see that it needs an update too (client has it's own `cfg.lua/version` key).
 Can be any string allowed for HTML requests.
 For example:
 ```json